KleinhansDa/phd_thesis/README.md

 The original gitbook renders with the start page named 'index', which is unpleasent.

+In order to change the title pages name... .
+However doing so requires to rename the file to again to index.html + you also have to edit index.html and exchange all occurences of the new name with index.html.

 ### automations

 1.  table knitting in pdf and html